-Saint Boniface Museum in the French Quarter of Winnipeg, Manitoba, Canada showcases French-Canadian and Métis heritage
+Le Musee de Saint Boniface in the French Quarter of Winnipeg, Manitoba, Canada, showcases French-Canadian and Métis heritage and history

 The museum building itself is a primary artifact.
 It is the oldest remaining structure in Winnipeg and the largest oak log building in North America.
 It is a former Grey Nuns’ convent and was built between 1845 and 1851.
 It once served as the first hospital in Western Canada.
 At other points in its history it was a school for boys and girls and a boarding school for girls.